lauralungum/minima.webpage/about.markdown

 Outside of that I'm working a couple of projects:
 1. I'm trying to create an [Instutue for Ethical AI](https://lauralungu.com/blog/ethicalAIinstitute/) research and pursuing this as part of this year's [Polaris](https://www.polaris-fellowship.com/) cohort, a fellowship organised by Entrepreneur First.

-2. I'm working on integrating Neuroscientific knwoledge into the Criminal Justice system, to promote rehabilitation over punishment.
+2. I'm working on integrating Neuroscientific knowledge into the Criminal Justice system, to promote rehabilitation over punishment.
 To this end, I'm currently trying to implement a sabbatical for neuroscientists in the judicial system with [UK DAY 1](https://ukdayone.org/).